 Reading the Stage Directions Out Loud: When Jim uses an earpiece and hidden microphone to communicate to Andy, he tells him to tell the girl he's picking up to "Stay beautiful," and walk away.
 Andy tells her "Stay beautiful and walk away."
 Twice.

-Sibling Rivalry: Between Andy and Dana, and sometimes between both of them and Cheryl.
+Sibling Rivalry: Between Andy and Dana, and sometimes between the both of them and Cheryl.

 Sorry, I'm Gay: When Andy tries to flirt with Dana's boss, she says she is gay.
 After he says he had no idea, she says it just happened.